meteoblue uses the Gregorian calendar dates . The notations can be:

 - 14-days = 356 hours from initialisation.

 For example, a 7-days forecast based on 00:00 UTC initialisation will contain data from 00:00 UTC of the first forecast day (d01) to 23:00 UTC of day 7 (d07 = end of d07).
 Forecast initialisation 12:00 UTC will contain data from 12:00 UTC of the first forecast day (d01) to 12:00 UTC of day 8 (d08).
 For "daily" data packages, the maximum temperature for the last day (d08) will be missing (value provided is -999) in the dataset from the 12:00 initialisation, because maximum temperature typically occurs after 12:00 UTC.
-For some datasets, the forecast range begins only a few hours after initialisation, due to quality reasons.
+For some datasets, the forecast period begins only a few hours after initialisation, due to quality reasons.

 meteoblue forecasts are calculated at intervals of a few seconds.
 For display and services, data is extracted for each full hour.
 Shorter or longer time steps are available on request.
 For display, meteoblue forecast are typically shown by: